Fish farm licences ‘too slow’

-Farmed salmon producer Marine Harvest Ireland (MHI) says it is turning away business due to the slowness of Irish licensing processes.
+Farmed salmon producer Marine Harvest Ireland (MHI) says it is turning away business due to the slowness of Irish licensing processes, writes Joe Dermody.

 The global Norwegian seafood group with €3 billion annual turnover reported record Irish pre-tax profits for the second quarter of 2017, with operational profits of €12.2 million and financial EBIT of €8m.